Intuz-production/Utilities-to-Manage-AWS-Snapshots/README.md

 <h1> Introduction </h1>
-INTUZ is presenting Automated Scripts for AWS EBS Snapshot and Patch update Management.
-These scripts will help you for creating snapshot, backup, update & Patch upgrade by setting scheduling cron jobs.
+INTUZ is presenting Automated Scripts for AWS EBS Snapshots and Patch Update Management.
+These scripts will help you for creating snapshot, backup, update & Patch upgrade by scheduling cron jobs.
 Please follow the below steps to run the script.

  <h1>Features</h1>